 Not one to be let down by the weather, I decided to brave the challenge and attempt to create my very own version of our favourite Indo-Chinese spicy fare.
 Aah, I could already taste the flavours.
 Simple enough, I thought.
 And boy was I right!
 Don't believe me?
 Well then, you'll just have to try this Chilli Chicken recipe out then!

 - ½ teaspoon red chilli powder

 - 2 large boneless chicken breasts cut into 1-inch cubes

 - 1 cup water

 - salt to taste

-- 1 tbsp corn starch mixed in with 2 tbsp water
+- 1 tablespoon corn starch mixed in with 2 tablespoon water

 - finely chopped green onions for garnish